-The following discussion of our financial condition and results of operations should be read in conjunction with our consolidated financial statements and the related notes appearing elsewhere in this prospectus.
-This discussion contains forward-looking statements that involve risks and uncertainties.
-You should review the "Risk Factors" section of this prospectus for a discussion of important factors that could cause actual results to differ materially from the results described in or implied by the following discussion and analysis.
+The following discussion of our business, financial condition and results of operations should be read in conjunction with our consolidated financial statements and the related notes appearing elsewhere in this prospectus.
+This discussion contains forward-looking statements that reflect our current views with respect to future events and financial performance.
+Our actual results may differ materially from those anticipated in these forward-looking statements as a result of some factors, such as those set forth under "Risk Factors" and elsewhere in this prospectus.